Create a custom IPv6 address prefix in Azure

 Onboarded custom IPv6 address prefixes have several unique attributes which make them different than custom IPv4 address prefixes.

-• Only the global range needs to be validated using the steps detailed in the Create Custom IP Address Prefix articles.
+Only the global range needs to be validated using the steps detailed in Create Custom IP Address Prefix.
 The regional ranges are derived from the global range in a similar manner to the way public IP prefixes are derived from custom IP prefixes.

-• Public IPv6 prefixes must be derived from the regional ranges.
+Public IPv6 prefixes must be derived from the regional ranges.
 Only the first 2048 IPv6 addresses of each regional /64 custom IP prefix can be utilized as valid IPv6 space.
-Attempting to create public IPv6 prefixes beyond this space results in an error.
+Attempting to create public IPv6 prefixes that span beyond this range results in an error.

 Prerequisites